FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/CFT_configuration_concepts_Start_here/Default_SEND_template_concepts.md

     characteristics: values to be sent to the partner, in protocol parameters, to describe the file (a physical filename can even be sent - see open mode).

-    The physical characteristics that Transfer CFT{{< TransferCFT/componentshortname >}} is able to locate automatically for the local file, can be considered as default values for the corresponding CFT SEND parameters (example: local record length: FLRECL), parameters which themselves consist of default values for the network characteristics
+    The physical characteristics that {{< TransferCFT/axwayvariablesComponentShortName >}} is able to locate automatically for the local file, can be considered as default values for the corresponding CFT SEND parameters (example: local record length: FLRECL), parameters which themselves consist of default values for the network characteristics